401(k) Rollover in Oakville, MO

 1. Keep Your 401(k) With Your Former Employer

-If you have over $5,000 invested in your 401(k), most, but not all, Oakville, MO companies allow you to keep your retirement savings in their plan.
+If you have over $5,000 invested in your 401(k), the majority of Oakville, MO companies allow you to keep your accrued savings in their plan.
 The funds stay subject to the same rules, fees, investment plans, and withdrawal options.
-Many residents of Oakville, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
-In this case, it may make sense to keep them where they are instead of a 401(k) rollover.
+Many employees in Oakville, MO already like the benefits of their 401(k), such as their investment options, website, or any investing tools or guidance they offer.
+In this case, it may make sense to not roll over your 401(k), and to keep the savings where they are.
 If you leave your job between the ages of 55 and 59 ½, you may be eligible for penalty-free withdrawals.
 Additionally, per federal law, 401(k)s are generally protected against claims by creditors.
-If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to transfer the funds whenever you’d like.
+If you keep your assets in your old 401(k), you won’t have to make any immediate decisions regarding your money, and you’re still free to move the funds at some point in the future.

-However, it is important to note that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
-After the age of 72, you will be required to take out “required minimum distributions” from those 401(k) accounts you have at old employers.
+However, it should be mentioned that keeping your old 401(k) means you can no longer make contributions to it, which may have an effect on your retirement planning.
+After the age of 72, you will be required to withdraw “required minimum distributions” from those 401(k) accounts you have at old employers.
 It can also be daunting to oversee several different retirement plans with several different custodians.
 Withdrawal options can be limited and large amounts of your money will be withheld.
 You would not be able to take out a 401(k) loan.
-Correct Capital's retirement consultants can help you choose whether you should stay with your old 401(k) or not.
+Correct Capital's retirement consultants can help you understand if sticking with your old 401(k) is right for you.

 2. Roll Over Your 401(k) to Your New Employer

-If your new employer in Oakville, MO also offers a 401(k), most of the time they will allow you to roll over your 401(k) assets to their plan.
-You may consider this if the new plan has better benefits than the previous plan, including lower fees, better investment options, opportunities, insight, or loan options.
-Also, required minimum distributions may be delayed even after you turn 72 if you are still working.
+If your new employer in Oakville, MO also offers a 401(k), most employers will permit you to roll over your 401(k) funds to their plan.
+You may consider this if you prefer the new plan’s options to your previous plan’s, including lower fees, better investment options, opportunities, guidance, or loan options.
+Also, you will not be required to withdraw required minimum distributions after you turn 72 as long as you are still in the workforce.

-If part of your previous 401(k) portfolio includes company stock, you may require special financial planning needs when rolling over your 401(k) to a new employer.
+If the benefits with your previous 401(k) included company stock, you may have special financial planning needs when rolling over your 401(k) to a new employer.
 The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-An experienced financial advisor will help you decide if keeping your 401(k) funds where they are is best for you.
+A trustworthy financial advisor will help you decide if a 401(k) rollover or sticking with your previous plan is right for you.

 3. Open a Rollover IRA

-IRA stands for Individual Retirement Account.
-A Rollover IRA is an account used to move funds from an old employer’s 401(k).
-If you’ve already opened an IRA, you can consider transferring the savings there for your 401(k) rollover.
-Depending on how you contributed to your 401(k) plan, it may be best to roll money to a Traditional or a Roth IRA.
-This way, you maintain your tax status with the money you have contributed.
+IRA is an abbreviation for Individual Retirement Account.
+A Rollover IRA is an account started to move money from a previous employer’s 401(k).
+If you’ve already opened an IRA, you can consider moving the savings there for your 401(k) rollover.
+Depending on which type of 401(k) you were contributing to, you may roll money to a Traditional or a Roth IRA.
+This way, the tax status of the money you already invested is not affected.

 Traditional IRA

-Money deposited into a Traditional IRA may be tax-deductible. the pre-tax money you paid into your 401(k) is likely to be rolled over into this account.
+Contributions made to a Traditional IRA may be tax-deductible.
+Your pre-tax money you contributed to your 401(k) is likely to be rolled over into this account.
 Withdrawals from this account may be subject to taxes and an early withdrawal penalty.
-When you turn 72, you will be obligated to withdraw required minimum distributions regardless of your status in the workforce.
+After turning 72, you will be required to withdraw required minimum distributions regardless of your status in the workforce.

 Roth IRA

-Money deposited into Roth IRAs are made with after-tax money, so there is no tax benefit until the money is withdrawn.
-The benefit is that you do not pay taxes when you withdraw the money.
-Money you contributed to a Roth 401(k) account is usually rolled into a Roth IRA.
-At any time you can take out the money you’ve invested without having to pay taxes, and if you maintain the account for at least 5 years and are 59 ½ years old, you do not pay taxes on your earnings.
-Unlike Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.
+Savings deposited into Roth IRAs are made with money you already paid taxes on, so there is no tax benefit at the time the contributions are made.
+The benefit is that Roth IRA money grows tax-free.
+Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
+At any time you can take out the money you’ve invested without having to pay taxes, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when the money is withdrawn.
+Contrary to Roth 401(k) contributions, there are no required minimum distributions in a Roth IRA.

-You can start an IRA account with many banks or any brokerage firm in Oakville, MO, however many of them vary when it comes to fees or other expenses.
-Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find the best choice for you.
+You can open an IRA with many banks or any brokerage firm in Oakville, MO, however many come with varying fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find what’s right for you.

 4. Cash Out.

-This final option is hardly ever advisable unless you are in serious need of money now.
-You will be subjected to a 20% federal tax, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
-This may result in a large amount of your withdrawal going towards taxes and not into your pocket.
+This last option is rarely advisable unless you are in urgent need of money now.
+You will be subjected to a 20% federal withholding rate, and could face a 10% early withdrawal penalty if you take the money out before you are 59 ½ years old or if you separate before 55 years old.
+This might result in a large amount of your funds going towards taxes and not into your back account.
 Additionally, the money won’t keep growing and it will no longer be tax-deferred.
 Therefore, a 401(k) rollover is preferable if you do not need the money in the account immediately.

 Indirect vs. Direct 401(k) Rollovers in Oakville, MO

-1. Direct rollover — In a direct rollover, the custodian holding your 401(k) savings will send a check directly to your new retirement account with instructions to put the money into your new plan.
-Each custodian has its own way of doing things, so the best first step is to reach out to your previous employer's 401(k) company for their process.
+1. Direct rollover — In a direct rollover, your former 401(k) company will send a check directly to your new retirement account with instructions to put the money into the plan you are rolling your savings into.
+Each custodian runs differently, so the best first step is to reach out to your previous employer's 401(k) company for their process.

-2. Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the funds directly into your new account.
+2. Indirect rollover — In an indirect rollover, the funds are paid directly to you, and you deposit the funds directly into your IRA or new 401(k).
 This is also known as a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is generally not a good idea except under specific circumstances.
-Your Oakville, MO financial advisor will be able to help you determine which option is best.
+Like cashing out a 401(k), an indirect rollover is generally not a good idea unless circumstances dictate you need money now.
+Your Oakville, MO financial advisor will help you understand what the best way to proceed is.

-• Not considering all your options — If you like your current 401(k) plan, it may make sense to leave your savings there.
-But you would be doing yourself a disservice not to consider how a rollover could allow your money to grow more, or offer other benefits your current plan doesn't.
+• Not weighing all your options — If you like some aspects of your current 401(k) plan, you may be better off sticking with it.
+But you would be doing yourself a disservice not to consider how a rollover could allow your money to grow more, or offer other benefits that are not offered by your current plan.

 • Not opening a new account first — If you do rollover your 401(k), it's important that the new account is already open, and that your new custodian is expecting a rollover.
-If they get a check when they aren't expecting a rollover, they may think it is a regular contribution that you might have to pay taxes on.
+If they get a check by surprise, they may mistake it for a regular contribution that you might have to pay taxes on.

-• Neglecting your old 401(k) — While you might be surprised that people lose track of their retirement savings, Americans lost almost $8 billion in retirement savings in 2015.
-A lot can come with moving to a new job, but neglecting to do anything about your 401(k) could significantly impact how much you put away for retirement.
+• Forgetting about your 401(k) — While you might think it's hard to lose track of their retirement savings, Americans lost almost $8 billion in retirement savings in 2015.
+A lot can come with moving to a new job, but accidentally leaving behind your retirement funds could significantly reduce how much you put away for retirement.

-• Neglecting the same property rule — The funds you roll over must be the "same property."
+• Forgetting about the same property rule — The property your new account receives must be the property that was rolled over.
 Meaning, you can't take a cash distribution from your 401(k), buy stock with it and move those assets into a new account.
 If you do that, you would have to pay property tax, and if you're under 59½ you'll also be subject to a 10% early withdrawal penalty.

-• Rolling over a required minimum distribution — You are not allowed to roll over a required minimum distribution.
-If you do, you will be subject to a 6% penalty tax on any excess amount.
+• Rolling over a required minimum distribution — You are not allowed to roll over an RMD.
+If you do, you will have to pay a 6% excess IRA contribution tax.

 Other services we offer in Oakville, MO include: